esheldon/nsim/config/README.md

 - run-gg11gmomt04
     - s/n=10 even though gaussian assumption breaks down
     - should give stable results
+    - errors look reasonable, but seeing signal in e2
+        - was bug in sim

+* run-gg11gmomt05
+    - s/n=12, expand true, still draw truth for templates
+    - no ring
+    - still terrible, maybe it is draw truth
+        - re-running without seed bug
+        - still terrible

+- run-gg11gmomt06
+    - s/n=12, expand [0,0], draw truth for templates,
+        except centers which are randomized uniformly
+    - no ring
+    - also improves stability of isampling a bit, but still getting low neff
+    - looks OK, still need
+        - better sampling
+        - proper likelihood functions

+- run-gg11gmomt07
+    - same as run-gg11gmomt06 but using the training set run, nrand_cen=10
+    - OK but seeing some significant shear 2!
+        - was bug in sim

 - h 1.0e-3 maybe use 1.0e-6?